 American shad migrate upstream in the Sacramento River starting in March, and typically spawn from April to June.
-They also spawn in the lower Feather river and, to a lesser degree, in the American River (see Appendix 1A).
+They also spawn in the lower Feather River and, to a lesser degree, in the American River (Appendix 11A).
 Shad eggs settle to the river bottom or drift downstream from spawning areas and hatch in about 2.5 days at 77°F to about 8.5 days at 59°F (Marschall et al. 2020).
 Larval shad are planktonic for about 4 weeks, after which they metamorphose to actively swimming juveniles.
 Juveniles spend the next several months in fresh water In the Sacramento River, summer rearing habitat occurs in the main river from Colusa to the north Delta (Stevens et al. 1987).
 As the season progresses, juvenile shad move downstream and enter salt water primarily during September through November (Moyle 2002).
 In general, variations in river discharge and temperature during early larval development are considered important regulators of year-class strength and recruitment of American shad (Hinrichsen et al. 2013; Marschall et al. 2020).
 Adequate flow is needed to disperse eggs and larvae, exposing them to a range of habitat conditions (Marschall et al. 2020).
-Although the importance of various potential mechanisms is unknown, the abundance of juvenile American shad in the Sacramento–San Joaquin Delta has been shown to be positively correlated with freshwater inflow during the April through June spawning and nursery periods (Stevens et al. 1987, Kimmerer 2002b, Kimmerer et al. 2009).
+Although the importance of various potential mechanisms is unknown, the abundance of juvenile American shad in the Delta has been shown to be positively correlated with freshwater inflow during the April through June spawning and nursery periods (Stevens et al. 1987, Kimmerer 2002b, Kimmerer et al. 2009).

-During the spawning and larval rearing period (April through June), CALSIM II modeling results at Wilkins Slough indicate that mean monthly flow during April through June under Alternatives 1-3 would be generally similar to flow under the NAA, except for substantially lower (10% - 11%) flows during May of critically dry years (Table 11-ST4).
-These reductions result in mean flows of about 3,900 cfs under all the project alternatives.
-The reductions would potentially result in less favorable conditions for transport of American shad eggs and larvae downstream, but this effect is uncertain because the actual level of flow in the river that negatively affects egg and larval transport is not known.
-Large reductions (>10%) in flow also occur in the Feather River at the Thermalito Afterbay in June of dry and critically dry years (Table 11-ST5).
-Substantial increases in flow occur in July through October of drier water years at Wilkins Slough under all the project alternatives, and also under Alternative 3 in July and October of above normal and below normal water years (Table 11-ST4).
+During the spawning and larval rearing period (April through June), CALSIM II modeling results at Wilkins Slough indicate that mean monthly flow during April through June under Alternatives 1, 2, and 3 would be generally similar to flow under the NAA, except for substantially lower (10–11%) flows during May of Critically Dry Water Years (Table 11-47).
+These reductions result in mean flows of about 3,900 cfs under Alternatives 1, 2, and 3.
+The reductions would potentially result in less favorable conditions for transport of American shad eggs and larvae downstream, but this effect is uncertain because the actual level of flow in the Sacramento River that negatively affects egg and larval transport is not known.
+Large reductions (>10%) in flow also occur in the Feather River at the Thermalito Afterbay in June of Dry and Critically Dry Water Years (Table 11-48).
+Substantial increases in flow occur in July through October of drier water years at Wilkins Slough under Alternatives 1, 2, and 3, and also under Alternative 3 in July and October of Above Normal and Below Normal Water Years (Table 11-47).
 The importance of river flows for juvenile shad in July through October is unknown.

-The CALSIM II flow results indicate that Alternatives 1-3 would result in reductions in Sacramento River flow near Wilkins Slough during May of critically dry years that could adversely affect survival of American shad eggs and larvae drifting downstream from spawning locations.
-However, it is considered unlikely that this potential effect would impact the American shad population for the following two reasons:
+The CALSIM II flow results indicate that Alternatives 1, 2, and 3 would result in reductions in Sacramento River flow near Wilkins Slough during May of Critically Dry Water Years that could adversely affect survival of American shad eggs and larvae drifting downstream from spawning locations.
+However, it is considered unlikely that this potential impact would affect the American shad population for the following two reasons:

-The CALSIM flow for the project alternatives in May of critically dry years was 10% or more below the NAA a total of six months for each alternative, which constitutes 2.4% of all months (April – June) of the spawning period in the CALSIM record.
-Note that any reductions in the other months and water year types would likely have less effect because May of critically dry years has the lowest flows (Table 11-ST4).
+The CALSIM flow for Alternatives 1, 2, and 3 in May of Critically Dry Water Years was 10% or more below the NAA a total of 6 months for each alternative, which constitutes 2.4% of all months (April – June) of the spawning period in the CALSIM record.
+Note that any reductions in the other months and water year types would likely have less effect because May of Critically Dry Water Years has the lowest flows (Table 11-47).